keboola/connection-docs/components/extractors/other/telemetry-data/telemetry-data.md

 ### kbc_organization
-This table shows data about Keboola Connection organizations.
+This table shows data about Keboola Connection [organizations[(/management/organization/).

 *Note: The table is available in **Organization** mode only.*